klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 ## RECAP DAY 2

 Recap day 2:
 Discussed networking.
 VPCs have subnets/CIDR blocks.
 CIDR needs to be in VPC range.
 Divide subnet based on the block.
 VPCs are private network in the cloud.
 Logical isolation for workload.
 Allows custom access controls, security settings.
 Can have up to 5 VPCs in a region (default).
-When you create a VPC there can be a single environment, multi account, etc.  There are two cat of subnets, private and public.
+When you create a VPC there can be a single environment, multi account, etc. There are two categories of subnets, private and public.
 The difference is public can access the internet, private ones can not.
 Public has entry of internet gateway in route table to give access.
 Security groups are firewalls for EC2.
 Controls inbound and outbound traffic.
-SGs have rules that are stateful (info is tracked).
+Security Groups have rules that are stateful (info is tracked).
 By default, requests are denied - you have explicitly create rules to allow.
 What is allowed for inbound is allowed for outbound.
-If you want to extend on-prem network you can leverage VPN, Direct Connect (dedicated 1/10/100 connectivity).
+If you want to extend on-premise network you can leverage VPN, Direct Connect (dedicated 1/10/100 connectivity).
 DC designed for biz with long term need.
 VPCs can talk to each other through VPC peering.
 Must connect each VPC to each other, VPC peering does not support transitive relationship.
 It’s 1 to 1 only.
 VPC endpoints can be used to connect across AWS resources without going over the internet.
 Load balancers (ELB = managed service) distributes network traffic across VPC.
 Application, network and classic balancers exists.
 App supports the traffic from layer 7.
-Network load balancers support traffic from layer 4 (EC2 instances, containers, etc).
+Network load balancers support traffic from layer 4 (EC2 instances, containers, etc.).
 LB ensure HA, health checks, security features, etc. High Availability(HA) ensures the entire app is up in running in case of failures.
 Route 53 can be used to provide routing options to make sure traffic is distributed based on policies.
 IAM - principal users gets a policy.
 Authorization and authentication.
 You grant user certain policy giving access to what they can do.
 Can group IAM users to make management easier.
 Federation can be used to extend authorization.
-Eslaticity/HA used to scale DBs, instances, etc.
+Elasticity/HA used to scale DBs, instances, etc.

 ## Automation

 ### Why automate?

 Reduce human interaction with the IT systems.
 Automation can control all elements.
 Goal is to improve efficiency of IT operations and staff.
 The goal is to go “hands-off”.
 Speeds workload deployments.
 Help reduces cost.

  Key component to drive efficiency.
 Updates/OS patches/Ordering/Configuration can become unmanageable burden to IT org over time.
 Automation helps increase agility.